 On February 27, 1956, the congregation changed their official name to Calvary Assembly of God of Philadelphia.
 In 1958 the church called James A. Griepp to be the pastor.
 He led the congregation for fifteen years.

 In 1954, in the northern suburb of Oreland, a small Assembly of God church led by George V. Porter was incorporated as Faith Tabernacle.
 In 1962, Faith Tabernacle and Pentecostal Gospel Mission merged into one congregation with Rev. Griepp as pastor.
 They met at 16th and Courtland Streets.
-During his tenure, Pastor Griepp launched a building program that led the congregation to construct a present building in Wyncote in 1968.
+During his tenure, Pastor Griepp launched a building program that led the congregation to construct the present building in Wyncote in 1968.

 Gerald Fortunato was called to pastor Calvary Assembly in January of 1974.
 He was followed by William Acker in 1980.
 After Pastor Acker’s death in 1983, Rev. Howard Roberson served as the interim pastor until the congregation chose R. Stanton Williams as their new Senior Pastor.

 After 18 years, Pastor Williams resigned and followed the call of God to Lancaster, Pennsylvania.
 The congregation elected John A. Holt as the new Senior Pastor in 2001.
+During his tenure the congregation added an enlarged foyer area and a new youth/children room to the original building.